-The simplest landscaping project is to give your yard a thorough clean up.
+The simplest landscaping project is to give your yard a thorough clean-up.
 All you need is a few gardening tools and good old-fashioned hard work.
 Begin by giving hedges and shrubs a good trim.
-Cut them back so your house shines through.
-Weed landscaped beds and remove plants as needed to create a clean, well-maintained look.
-A fresh cut lawn is the final touch.
+Therefore, cut them back so your house shines through.
+Weed landscaped beds and removed plants as needed to create a clean, well-maintained look.
+A fresh-cut lawn is the final touch.

-Next, pressure wash porches, sidewalks and siding.
-Hide any unsightly but necessary items.
+Firstly, pressure wash porches, sidewalks, and siding.
+Secondly, hide any unsightly but necessary items.
 Hoses hung on the side of the house look tidy while being accessible.
-Electrical boxes can be painted to match the house which camouflages them.
-And, a screen built around air conditioning units gives your yard a facelift.
+In addition, electrical boxes can be painted to match the house which camouflages them.
+And a screen built around air conditioning units gives your yard a facelift.

 Plant Natural Elements

 Flora and fauna (plants) add life to the front of a home.
-Low maintenance plants in your landscape attract homeowners wanting beautiful curb appeal with minimal effort.
-Adding flowers in window boxes, fresh pots and hanging planters brings pops of seasonal color.
+Low-maintenance plants in your landscape attract homeowners who want beautiful curb appeal with minimal effort.
+Adding flowers in window boxes, fresh pots, and hanging planters brings pops of seasonal color.